5 Myths About Branding

 People constantly use the term “branding,” and it is often misunderstood or confused with advertising.
-Here are 5 branding myths that are not true.
+Here are 5 branding myths that every business owner should know:

 A logo and name mean nothing by itself.
 The logo and name are just representations of the brand as a whole.
 The entire brand experience, a collection of touch points and experiences, is what makes a brand.
 Effective brand management requires paying attention to every interaction a brand has with its stakeholders.

 Brands are important for any company that wants to create unmatched differentiation and give consumers a reason to buy other than price or features.
-IBM, Intel, Oracle, and Cisco are all B2B brands ranked in the world’s top 20 most valuable brands, according to Interbrand’s 2013 rankings.
+Apple, Google, Microsoft, and Coca Cola are all B2B brands ranked in the world’s top 20 most valuable brands, according to Interbrand’s 2017 rankings.
 These brands have intangible assets of “goodwill” that drive billions of dollars in value and market capitalization.
-None of them have miraculously differentiated products – it’s the brand that drives the value.
+None of them have miraculously differentiated products from their competitors – it’s the brand that drives the value.

 Regardless of whether you are marketing B2B or B2C, you are marketing B2P, business to people.
 The decision-makers for B2B products may be in a different context with different needs and values, but they are still people, and people want to make the easy, safe, and right choice.
 Brands help rise above the clutter and provide a clearer choice.